Privacy Notice - My eGov

-- With data processors external to the CIG: Personal data may be shared with persons providing services to the eGov as a data processor in compliance with the Cayman Islands DPA.
-These service providers are only able to use personal data under our instructions and may include: Portal Analytics
+With data processors external to the CIG: Personal data may be shared with persons providing services to the eGov as a data processor in compliance with the DPA.
+These service providers are only able to use personal data under our instructions.
+Examples may include providers of web analytics.

 Our Legal Bases for Processing Your Personal Data

-Depending on applicable laws and other circumstances, eGov will rely on specific legal bases, or “conditions of processing”, under the Cayman Islands DPA to process your personal data.
+Depending on applicable laws and other circumstances, eGov will rely on specific legal bases, or “conditions of processing”, under the DPA to process your personal data.
 These may include:

-- Consent, for example if your request that we share your data with a third party or to gather portal analytics; and
+Consent, for example if your request that we share your data with a third party; and

 Children’s Personal Data

 eGov collects personal data relating to children under the age of 18 to enable us to deliver public services and programmes and carry out our functions.
-We may collect children’s personal data for the purposes set out in this Privacy Notice.
+We may collect and further process children’s personal data for the purposes set out in this Privacy Notice.

 eGov will refrain from transferring personal data to countries or territories that do not ensure an adequate level of protection for personal data.
 We may transfer your personal data to: